pdefusco/caimlops/step_by_step_guides/english/03_mlops_pipeline.md

 #### Instructions for Code Execution

-Open 03_newbatch.py, 04_train_xgboost.py and 05_api_redeployment.py in your CML Session.
+Open 03_newbatch.py, 04_train_xgboost.py and 05_api_redeployment.py in your Cloudera AI Session.
 Familiarize yourself with the code and update the DBNAME, STORAGE, and CONNECTION_NAME variables as instructed by your HOL Lead.

 Do not run the scripts individually.
-Create a CML Job for each instead.
+Create a Cloudera AI Job for each instead.
 Do not run the jobs yet.

 Create Job "New Batch" with the following configurations: